DarkWiiPlayer/moonhtml/readme.md

 ### 1.1.0

-- MoonXML doesn't have any concept of buffers anymore, instead you pass it a function that handles your output (see examples)
+- MoonHTML doesn't have any concept of buffers anymore, instead you pass it a function that handles your output (see examples)
 - The pair method is gone, and instead there is emv, which only returns an environment
 - build now returns a function, which in turn accepts as its first argument a function that handles output.
 All aditional arguments are passed to the function provided by the user